IntraCal™ Featured on NaturalNews.com!

 - Postmenopausal women lose from 3%-5% of their bone mass every year.

-- Chemotherapy negatively impacts many of the minerals in the body, especially calcium levels.
+- Chemotherapy negatively impacts minerals levels in the body, especially calcium.

 What are the Health Benefits of IntraCal™?

-- Calcium orotate is more effective than all conventional calcium salts
+- Calcium orotate is more effective than other calcium salts.

 We Asked Our Customers What They Like About IntraCal™